-Rainbow Six Siege open beta final thoughts, still worth it?Date posted: November 30, 2015 by: JasonDarkX2 Category: Gaming Reviews This post currently has: 5 comments.
+Rainbow Six Siege open beta final thoughts, still worth it?Date posted: November 30, 2015 by: JasonDarkX2 Category: Gaming Reviews 5 comments.

 With less than 24 hours before Rainbow Six Siege launches in North America, those who played the open Beta over the weekend should either feel confident with their pre-order or going to can it.
 But for those who missed out on the open beta and still contemplating whether or not to get the game on release day.
 Well, as someone who played the closed Beta and Open beta on PC my opinions of the game remains relatively the same since the closed beta experience.
 But some changes in the Open beta raise some eyebrows that maybe your deciding factors.

 Well to start off being an open beta instead of a closed beta the experience of rainbow Six Siege drastic changes due to now varied and diverse player base opposed to the closed beta playing with the same handful people who were either very serious about the game to very friendly playing tactfully.
 But when the doors open to the public I find myself playing with people who would only rush objectives like it was some Call of Duty domination match getting them self-killed in humorous ways, leaving myself always the last one alive to look for the bomb(s) to defuse on Realistic difficulty and 4 other dead players annoyingly spamming hurry up in the chat.

 While the closed beta offered classic Terrorist hunt which was laughable the easiest mode to play in Rainbow Six Siege on any difficulty.
 But in the Open beta, Disarm Bomb was the player vs AI this time around and it seriously was a buff in difficulty on all accounts, you can no longer lone wolf it and expect a mission success 90% of the time.